Bandwidth-Samples/webrtc-hello-world-js/README.md

 The server connects to Bandwidth's HTTP WebRTC API, which it will use to create a session and participant IDs.
 This example leverages our Node SDK to make the WebRTC and Voice API calls.

 The web browser will also use a websocket managed by the WebRTC browser SDK to handle signaling to the WebRTC API - this is all handled by a prepackaged Javascript SDK.
 Once both a browser and a phone have joined the conference, they will be able to talk to each other.
+This demo includes the webpack bundle of the WebRTC browser SDK.
+The browser SDK itself, along with the associated documentation is available on [the Bandwidth Repo](https://github.com/Bandwidth/webrtc-browser)

 > Note: This is a very simplistic demo and it is not designed to handle multiple browsers or multiple phones.<br/> Unless you are running on `localhost`, you will need to use HTTPS.
 Most modern browsers require a secure context when accessing cameras and microphones.